Online MBA in New Hampshire

 The program is 39 credits in length and delivered 100% online.
 All online classes are asynchronous, which means students can study at a time that works for them.
 The program can be completed 100% online – no campus visits are required.
 What’s more, the same concentrations are available for online students as campus students.
 Completion time can be as fast as 14 months.

 Please see above under “Franklin Pierce – Campus MBA” for foundational coursework and more information.

-The program is 30 credits in length which consist of 24 functional core credits and six elective credits.
-The campus program is delivered on a variety of campuses, including Plymouth and Concorde, and also includes intensive weekend seminars in Waterville Valley.
+The program is 30 credits in length, consisting of 24 functional core credits and six elective credits.
+The campus program is delivered on various campuses, including Plymouth and Concorde, and includes intensive weekend seminars in Waterville Valley.
 Two specializations are available and include General Management and Healthcare Administration.
 Either program can be earned in as little as 12 months.

-Admissions is rolling, and PSU’s MBA program can be started at any time.
+Admissions are rolling, and PSU’s MBA program can be started at any time.
 Applicants must submit an accredited undergraduate transcript, and an official GMAT score is not required for entrance.

 Program Concentrations and Specialization Options

 Rivier University is located in Nashua, and offers an accelerated 12 month Online MBA.
 The program is accredited by CEN and built on Rivier’s 80 years of student education.
 Graduates leave the program with enhanced strategic thinking skills, leadership skills, and innovation skills.

 The program is 39 credits in length, including 27 credits of core courses and nine credits of elective courses.
 Admissions are rolling, and terms begin every seven weeks.
 Students can work on their own schedule and complete the program in as little as one year.
 Classes are small, and specializations are offered in Healthcare Administration, Information Technology Management, or Marketing.
 The program is offered entirely online, and campus visits are not required.